nrwl/ci/README.md

     # NOTE: This input only has an effect if used with the `artifacts-path` input.
     # Default: "nx-main-artifacts"
     artifacts-name: ""

+    # [OPTIONAL] If you want to override GitHub's default timeout provide a timeout expressed in minutes.
+    #
+    # NOTE: Timeout should be expressed in minutes
+    # Default: 360
+    timeout: ""
 ```

 <!-- end configuration-options-for-the-main-job -->